jupyter/governance/linux-proposal.md

 Charities 501(c)(3).
-This transition would be paired with the creation of a new resource, provisionally called the *Jupyter Foundation*, designated to secure corporate contributions, and an associated c*ommittee* to make budgetary decisions associated with these funds.
+This transition would be paired with the creation of a new resource, provisionally called the *Jupyter Foundation*, designated to secure corporate contributions, and an associated *committee* to make budgetary decisions associated with these funds.
 The Jupyter Foundation would be under the Linux Foundation 501(c)(6).**
 Below, we provide more details about this proposal and answer questions.
 This document aims to be a reference point for the community to discuss